HackYourFutureBelgium/bf-java/README.md

 ## Course Overview

-This 10-week course will introduce students to Java for backend development, with a focus on essential language concepts, database access using JPA, and building RESTful APIs using **Spring Boot**.
+This 12 weeks course will introduce students to Java for backend development, with a focus on essential language concepts, database access using JPA, and building RESTful APIs using **Spring Boot**.
 By the end, students will be able to develop a basic, full-featured backend service.

 ## Week 1